Catalyst Scholars

 Daisy Wang, PKG Scholar

-What will Scholars experience?
+What do Catalyst Scholars experience?

 As a Catalyst Scholar, you will be involved in critical steps of the biomedical innovation process—from identifying unmet clinical needs to conducting primary research, reviewing literature, and engaging with healthcare professionals.
 You will work with Catalyst Fellows and faculty, testing assumptions, gathering data, and contributing to the development of tangible solutions.